johnnovak/RML-Amiga/website/docs/manual/introduction.md

 recordings, hint books, and various other extras to enjoy the games to the fullest are all included.

-No previous Amiga experience is assumed or required---things are kept as simple as possible, and everything you need to know is explained in this manual.
+No previous Amiga experience is assumed or required --- things are kept as simple as possible, and everything you need to know is explained in this manual.